hugolepeytre/Genetic-Multi-Agent-Travelling-Salesman/README.txt

 What is duration ?
 And customer duration requirement ?

-TODO :
-What takes time is computing the crossovers, so we have to make those faster Parallelize
-Stp at convergence

 Test runs on 23 :
 Parameters : Tournament 50, 200, 500, mutation 0.2 to 0.6